jaderigby/bacon/README.md

 __You are all set!__

-### Creating With Bacon ###
+### Yay, Bacon!
+Now what? ###

-To create a new utility, do:
+Create a new utility, by running:

 ```
 bacon new
 ```

 Follow the instructions in the terminal to finish creating your utility.

+The `name` is the name that will be used for the utility's folder.
+The alias is the string you will use to trigger your utility.
+Example: `bacon`.

 ### Adding An Action ###

-To add a new action to your utility, do:
+To add an action to your utility, do:

 ```
 utilityAlias -action
 ```

+`bacon new` is an example of an action, where `new` is the action.

-To add a new action that supports parameters, do:
+You can also add an action that supports parameters, by doing:

 ```
 utilityAlias -action args:true